rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 ## Conclusion

 A database server, such as _mariadb-server_, can be used for many purposes.
 Because of the popularity of the Wordpress CMS, it is often found on web servers.
-Before we run the database in production, however, it is a good idea to strengthen its security.
+Before you run the database in production, however, it is a good idea to strengthen its security.